 It’s also super simple to set up your ‘school’ – which is where your course will live.
 With Teachable you have one school and then within your school you can have multiple different courses on different topics.

 Teachable will also let you do coupon codes, payment plans for your students, bundle offers (where you bundle two or more courses together for a discounted price), upsells… even build a membership site!

 This is exactly how I started with my first course.
-Knowing there was no financial risk really took the pressure off me when I created my first course, allowing me to enjoy creating it and allowing me to take my time to make it really good.
+Knowing there was very little financial risk really took the pressure off me when I created my first course, allowing me to enjoy creating it and allowing me to take my time to make it really good.

 7. Write your text-based lectures

 Most courses should contain a mixture of text-based lectures, video-based lectures and worksheets / downloads / printables.

 I strongly recommend you first write the text-based lectures, then create your worksheets, then record your videos.
 This is because as you create your course, you will almost certainly want to move modules and units around, go back and change bits, add extra bits in etc. etc. and it is much, much easier to go back and change something in a text-based lecture than to re-record a whole video!

 Start by working through your course outline to decide what will be a text-based lecture, what will be better if it is presented as a video and what is better presented as some kind of worksheet or printable.